 The approved tree protection measures shall be installed in full before the commencement of any development other than the installation of those tree protection measures.

 The approved tree protection measures shall thereafter be retained in the approved position and maintained for the duration of construction works.
-No works, storage of materials, machinery, plant, equipment, spoil, chemicals or temporary buildings shall take place within the approved construction exclusion zones.
+No work, storage of materials, machinery, plant, equipment, spoil, chemicals or temporary buildings shall take place within the approved construction exclusion zones.

-20.

-Prior to the commencement of development, a Biodiversity Enhancement Plan shall be submitted to and approved in writing by the Local planning authority.
+20. Before development commences, a Biodiversity Enhancement Plan shall be submitted to and approved in writing by the local planning authority.
 The Biodiversity Enhancement Plan shall include the following:

 • Installation of integrated swift bricks and bat boxes within suitable dwellings, at a number, specification and distribution to be approved through the Biodiversity Enhancement Plan